vjeux/jscodeshift/docs/modifying-the-ast.md

 // )
 ```

 The builders are hand-written in order provide an easy way to specify the most common ways of creating new nodes.
-They do not encode all the possible values a node can have.
-If you want to modify an attribute that a builder doesn't have, you can just edit the raw node returned from the builder after the fact.
+They do not encode all the possible attributes a node can have.
+If you want to modify an attribute that a builder doesn't have, you can mutate the raw node returned from the builder after the fact.

 ```js
 var arrow = j.arrowFunctionExpression([], j.blockStatement([]));